 Professionals with a criminal justice degree in homeland security employed in the DHS Office for State and Local Law Enforcement work with various law-enforcement agencies across the country to enforce existing laws and coordinate responses to different types of dangerous situations and crises.

 Taking up this role means that you would essentially be a department liaison between various criminal justice officers and the on-the-ground personnel in their day-to-day operations.
-A degree in homeland security prepares you for this role.
+A degree in homeland security can help prepare you for the following law enforcement roles:

 Science and Technology